 Your mission, should you choose to accept it: to do a search for articles on drug use in horse racing or dog racing.
 This is your chance to practice doing a real search using what you’ve learned.
 Don’t worry about your database choice—use Academic Search Premier.
 Focus instead on what your search terms are and how to combine them properly.

 To ponder: What did you come up with?
 Were your results relevant and on-target, or did you combine the terms the wrong way?
-Boolean searching can take some practice, so don’t be afraid to experiment and come up with your own combinations to test.
+Boolean searching can take some practice, so don’t be afraid to experiment and come up with lots of combinations to test.